I am a parent/ carer

 While we have key values and ideas we aim to promote amongst young people with Spectrum Gaming, one important thing for us is that everyone is able to unite through gaming, despite any beliefs or ideals they or their family members might have.

 But through Spectrum Gaming, we are able to advocate for autistic young people who are often unheard, so we ensure they are given a platform to talk about autism, what it means to them and what changes they would like to see in how they are supported and understood.
-We believe autistic young people's voices are the most important, which is why we focus on sharing thier voices.
+We believe autistic young people's voices are the most important, which is why we focus on sharing their voices.

 If you would like access to different information and support around autism, there are a variety of groups, websites and resources that we would recommend:

 Studio 3 - Studio 3 are the leading consultants in crisis management training, physical interventions and de-escalation.
-Studio 3 focuses on the Low Arousal Approach, which puts the onus on the people around the chid to change their behaviour, in order to meet their needs, rather than putting the onus on them.
+Studio 3 focuses on the Low Arousal Approach, which puts the onus on the people around the child to change their behaviour, in order to meet their needs, rather than putting the onus on them.
 This is the approach Spectrum Gaming uses to support members of our community.

 Autism Inclusivity - a Facebook group where autistic adults share their insight into supporting autistic children with parents/ carers.